Policy and Targets

 Associated Gas Ownership

 Natural resource ownership is tied to land ownership.
 The federal government owns oil, gas, and other minerals found below the surface of public lands except for certain tribal lands.
 Firms access oil and gas in federal lands through a concession (lease) from the BLM state offices.
 The concession grants the right to explore for and, if a commercial discovery is made, own, develop, and produce oil and gas.
-Royalties are not paid on unavoidably lost gas, which includes flared and vented volumes under certain conditions (see the Fiscal and Emission Reduction Incentives section of this case study).
+Royalties are not paid on unavoidably lost gas, which includes flared and vented volumes under certain conditions (see section 21 of this case study).

 Regulatory Governance and Organization